ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 rule analyze_that:
     input: "{b}.second.txt"
+    #        ^-- different - 'b' instead of 'a' in the first rule
     output: "{b}.third.txt"
+    #        ^-- different - 'b' instead of 'a' in the first rule
 ```

-There is an exception to the rule that wildcards are independent:
+There is one exception to the rule that wildcards are independent:
 when you use
 [global wildcard constraints](../reference/wildcard-constraints.md) to
-constrain wildcard matching by wildcard name, the constraints
+limit wildcard matching by wildcard name, the constraints
 apply across all uses of that wildcard name in the Snakefile.
 However, the _values_ of the wildcards remain independent - it's just
-the constraint that is shared.
+the constraint that is shared by all wildcards of the same name.

 <!-- CTB: fix link to point directly to global wildcard constraints. -->

+While wildcards are independent in values and you could use different
-While wildcards are independent in values, it is a good convention to
+wildcards in every rule, it is a good convention to choose wildcards
-choose wildcards to have the same semantic meaning across the
+to have the same semantic meaning across the Snakefile - e.g. always
-Snakefile - e.g. always use `sample` consistently to refer to a
+use `sample` consistently to refer to a sample identifier, or `accession` to
-sample.
-This makes reading the Snakefile easier!
+refer to a database ID.
+This makes reading the
+Snakefile easier!

 One interesting addendum: because wildcards are local to each rule, you
 are free to match different parts of patterns in different rules!